hpiedcoq/TPL_Scrape/README.md

 ## Some comments

 Apart from the xpath/css trick, some more comments :
-* you should modify the directories is the script with your own directories.
+* You should modify the directories is the script with your own directories.
 * It's a good idea to use basename() to get the name of the file.
 Seems trivial, but...
 * `download.file()` can use several methods (curl, wget, libcurl, etc...). the best way is to pass the 'auto' parameter
 * But most important, download.file() has a user-agent spoofing hability.